ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/textblockfield.md

 ##### Constructor

-The constructor for this Value object initializes a new Value object with the value provided.
+The constructor for this value object initializes a new value object with the value provided.
 It accepts a string as argument and imports it to the `$text` attribute.

 ### Validation